egberts/tls-ca-manage/README.md

 I've tried to give 'ssl-cert' group access to end-server(s) but realized that would be giving away the TLS/SSL store too much.
-You create the appropriate 'private' subdirectory in each of the end-server's /etc//tls and COPY the certs over to that.
+You create the appropriate 'private' subdirectory in each of the end-server's /etc/<server-name>/<private-tls> and COPY their server-specific certs over to there.

 # Requirements